pranavdixit9/TRacer_CAN-Trace-Acer/README.md

 ### 1. Clone or Download TRacer

-Make sure the folder structure matches the above.
 Place the project in:
-E:\TRacer\
+TRacer\

 ### 2. Install Dependencies